Functional renormalization group study of a dissipative Bose--Hubbard model: Results

 The nature and location of the transition can be inferred from a perturbative expansion of the dimensionless flow equations near the critical point.
 Expanding in the small parameters $x_k = K_k - 1/2$ and $\tilde y_k$, the RG equations reduce to

-where $\bar C$ is a non-universal constant (see App.~\ref{app:LL}).
+where $\bar C$ is a non-universal constant (see Appendix~\ref{app:LL}).
 These equations are that of a Berezinskii--Kosterlitz--Thouless (BKT) transition at $K_c=1/2$, which is consistent with the perturbative RG calculation of Ref.~\cite{Majumdar_2023}.

-A perturbative expansion of the flow equations around the dissipative regime, i.e., for $\tilde y_k \to 1$ and $K_k \to 0$, yields analytical predictions for the critical behavior (see App.~\ref{app:TQF}).
+A perturbative expansion of the flow equations around the dissipative regime, i.e., for $\tilde y_k \to 1$ and $K_k \to 0$, yields analytical predictions for the critical behavior (see Appendix~\ref{app:TQF}).
 In this limit, the flow equations give

 with the dynamical critical exponent $z = 2$ and the scaling exponent $\eta_\tau = 1$, while the dissipative coupling $\alpha_{0,k}$ approaches a finite value.
 These analytical results are fully consistent with the numerical solution of the flow equations (see Fig.~\ref{fig:RG_anomalous_dimension} where the solid lines correspond to $s=1$).